-Represented homeowner when new garage build over mismarked high pressure gas transmission line.
+Represented a homeowner when new garage build over mismarked a high pressure gas transmission line.

 Advised a public hospital regarding the evaluation of bids.

-Represented self-insured general contractor in workers compensation subrogation against subcontractor responsible for accident that caused death of an employee.
+Represented a self-insured general contractor in a workers' compensation subrogation against a subcontractor responsible for an accident that caused death of an employee.

-Represented general contractor against payment claims from remote subcontractors and suppliers when first tier subcontractor became insolvent.
+Represented a general contractor against payment claims from remote subcontractors and suppliers when a first tier subcontractor became insolvent.

 Assisted in the completion of the first design-build infrastructure project performed by our client under the relatively new construction reform law in Ohio.
 The legal work required numerous meetings with dozens of client representatives who had disparate views and agendas, coordinating the city charter and ordinances with the applicable Ohio statutes, crafting custom documents in concert with the client, participating in the two-step RFQ/RFP process for selecting the design-builder, and guiding the client in resisting attempts by the design-builder to modify its obligations under the contract.
 The project was completed ahead of schedule and cost approximately $3.6 million less than the original cost estimate for the project using traditional procurement.

-Represented county against contractor when rural sanitary sewer project was months late.
+Represented a county against a contractor when a rural sanitary sewer project was months late.

 Represented a public owner in a lawsuit against a contractor when a $14 million surface water treatment plant was delivered over a year late and the contractor made claims for additional payment.